About me

 • Fall 2022: Fundamentals 3 (ECE 3750)

 Most of my spare time belongs to my family, including our rescue border collie mix, Oreo.
-I also enjoy knitting (fellow knitters: check out lineycroc on ravelry), reading, and many crafts.
+I also enjoy knitting (ravelry), reading, and many crafts.
 While I don't do much on-the-air talking, I am a licensed amateur radio operator.

 Contact Info